 Our diverse population has created connections across borders and led to meaningful and collaborative partnerships with several top tier institutions around the world.
 This legacy of global engagement has facilitated new partnerships, connected faculty and researchers, encouraged domestic students to seek learning experiences abroad, and ultimately provided a solid foundation upon which to anchor the university’s global vision for the future.

 The Illinois International Advisory Committee and campus leadership have spent several years developing the initial vision, seeking feedback from stakeholders and experts, and laying the groundwork for future collaborations – all while responding to the challenges presented by the COVID-19 pandemic.
-I am thrilled to be launching Vision 2030 and invite you to explore the strategic priorities and information found on this website.
+I invite you to explore the Vision 2030 Global Strategy strategic priorities found on this website.

 Reitumetse Obakeng Mabokela, Ph.D.